-George Harrison and Eric Clapton continued to work together long in the early Seventies and the late Eighties, when Clapton appeared on Harrison's Cloud Nine (1987) and Harrison appeared on Clapton's Journeyman (1989).
+Through it all, Harrison and Clapton remained friends.
+They continued to work together, with Clapton appearing on Harrison's Cloud Nine (1987) and Harrison appearing on Clapton's Journeyman (1989).

-Regardless of John Lennon’s true ulterior motive (if there was one), Eric Clapton caught wind of the so-called proposition.
-Then in 1998, he finally began speaking out regarding his thoughts on the entire idea.
+Eric Clapton caught wind of the so-called proposition, and in 1998, he finally began speaking out regarding his thoughts on the entire idea.
 Needless to say, Clapton’s speaking up had often triggered the media’s attention; never mind, although the media attention mostly relied on speculations: “There might have been a suggestion that I was to be asked to join the Beatles in 1969.
 The problem with that was I had bonded or was developing a relationship with George, exclusive of them.
 I think it fitted a need of his and mine, that he could elevate himself by having this guy that could be like a gunslinger to them.
 Lennon would use my name every now and then for clout, as if I was the fastest gun.
 So, I don’t think I could have been brought into the whole thing because I was too much a mate of George’s.”

 In April 1970 when Harrison's "For You Blue" was released in America as a double A-side with McCartney's "The Long and Winding Road."
 It became the band's second chart-topping double A-side while "For You Blue" became Harrison's second number one hit.
 His increased productivity and the Beatles' reluctance to include his songs on their albums meant that by the time of the group’s ultimate break-up, he had amassed a stockpile of unreleased compositions.